JaredHane98/AWS-EKS-AURORA/README.md

-The following repository creates an EKS Cluster with a Aurora Serverless V2 PostgreSQL database.
-It makes the assumption that you have installed [Cilium CLI](https://kubernetes.io/docs/reference/kubectl/), [EKSCTL](https://eksctl.io/installation/), [kubectl](https://kubernetes.io/docs/reference/kubectl/), [docker](https://docs.docker.com/engine/install/) and have the necessary permissions to create the database.
-It’s also important to note that some cost are associated with the use of these resources.
-So with that out of the way lets begin.
+This repository sets up an EKS Cluster with an Aurora Serverless V2 PostgreSQL database.
+It assumes that you have the following tools installed: [Cilium CLI](https://kubernetes.io/docs/reference/kubectl/), [EKSCTL](https://eksctl.io/installation/), [kubectl](https://kubernetes.io/docs/reference/kubectl/), [docker](https://docs.docker.com/engine/install/).
+Additionally you must have the necessary permissions to create the database.
+Lastly be aware these resources may incur costs.

 First off clone the repository if you already haven’t.